apache/incubator-brooklyn/docs/guide/yaml/advanced-example.md

 By this point you should be familiar with the fundamental concepts behind both Apache Brooklyn and YAML blueprints.
 This section of the documentation is intended to show a complete, advanced example of a YAML blueprint.

 The intention is that this example is used to learn the more in-depth concepts, but also to serve as a reference point when writing your own blueprints.
-This page will first exaplin what the example is and how to run it, then it will spotlight interesting features.
+This page will first explain what the example is and how to run it, then it will spotlight interesting features.

 ### The Example